 Here are a few ways we go about ensuring your quality power supply, through right-of-way-maintenance:

-- GEC, with the help of our tree-trimming contractor Davey, are working to maintain a three year cycle for trimming trees and vegetation along all our lines.
+- GEC, with the help of our tree-trimming contractor Davey, is working to maintain a three year cycle for trimming trees and vegetation along all our lines.

 - Davey uses a directional pruning method, removing only branches that grow toward utility lines.
 Keeping branches growing down or away from wires directs future growth that way and reduces regrowth toward lines.